-Two things are blocking the reunification of the Korean Peninsula.
-First, the very extreme difference in ideology of North and South Korea: communism and democracy.
+DR. KIM: Two things are blocking the reunification of the Korean peninsula.
+First, the very extreme difference in ideology of North and South Korea, communism and democracy.
 A wide and deep division.
 Kim Il-sung upheld juche ideology based on Marxism.
 More than 10 million people escaped from the North to the South between 1945-1950.
 My family is one of them, but we are missing most of them.

 Juche ideology could not offer a happy life to the Korean people.
-When Father and Mother Moon visited North Korea, they explained the Godism ideology to Kim Il-sung.
+When Father and Mother Moon visited North Korea, they explained Godism ideology to Kim Il-sung.

-Not only is there conflict between North and South; another conflict is one against another in the South.
-Religious, social, and political leaders have said, "We must drop the bomb on Pyongyang."
+Not only conflict between North and South, but another big matter is also against one another in the South.
+Religious, social, political leaders have said, we must drop the bomb on Pyongyang.
+Fighting not only against North and South, but against each other, South to South.

 So what do we need?
-A new vision, a new ideology is necessary.
-A core principle of peace must be interdependence, mutual prosperity and universally shared values.
-Without a new vision, it would be very hard to bring reunification.
+A new vision, new ideology is necessary, a core principle of peace must be interdependence, mutual prosperity, and universally shared values.
+Without a new vision, very hard to bring reunification.

 As religious people, we must practice God-centered true love.
-Pope Francis just visited Iraq, the first time in 2,000 years for a pope.
+Pope Francis just visited Iraq, the first time in 2,000 years for a Pope.
 This is a great example of practicing God's love.
-Without practicing forgiveness, we cannot come together to build a faith community, nation, or world.
+Without practicing forgiveness, we cannot come together to build a faith community, nation, world.

-Mother Moon has visited Muslim countries in Africa, telling them, "You are my family."
-As religious leaders we must practice God-centered love.
+Mother Moon has visited Muslim countries in Africa, telling them, you are my family.
+As religious leaders, we must practice God-centered love.